Grenadiers (fish)

-Grenadiers or rattails are generally large, brown to black gadiform marine fish of the subfamily Macrourinae, the largest subfamily of the family Macrouridae.
-Found at great depths from the Arctic to Antarctic, members of this subfamily are amongst the most abundant of the deep-sea fish.
+Grenadiers or rattails are generally large, brown to black gadiform marine fish of the family Macrouridae, the largest family of the suborder Macrouroidei.
+Found at great depths from the Arctic to Antarctic, members of this family are amongst the most abundant of the deep-sea fish.

-The macrourins form a large and diverse family with 28 extant genera recognized (well over half of the total species are contained in just three genera, Coelorinchus, Coryphaenoides, and Nezumia).
+The macrourids form a large and diverse family with 28 extant genera recognized (well over half of the total species are contained in just three genera, Coelorinchus, Coryphaenoides, and Nezumia).
 They range in length from about 10 cm in Hymenogadus gracilis to 2.1 m in Albatrossia pectoralis.
 Several attempts have been made to establish a commercial fishery for the most common larger species, such as the giant grenadier, but the fish is considered unpalatable, and attempts thus far have proven unsuccessful.
-The subfamily as a whole may represent up to 15% of the deep-sea fish population.
+The family as a whole may represent up to 15% of the deep-sea fish population.